 As a community college instructor my approach is artist-centered—that in culture the role of the artist is unique and specific.
 I work to create an atmosphere where people engage in the experience of art whether they seek a career in art, or, wish to participate in the stimulating aspects of making art and/or considering the broad implications of an art-informed society.

+Drawing and painting are the root of my artistic exploration and of my teaching experience.
 The art history courses that I teach are surveys of art.
 I rely on scholars to help me build the framework for students.
 I am a generalist with an approach of recognizing the artist, the inspired hand and vision of works.
-My specialties are design, drawing, painting and the dialogue of art history as components of visual culture.
+My specialty is communicating the dialogue of art as a component of visual culture.
 I believe art in community colleges should be independent, encouraged holistically, and available as a resource for upcoming generations of learners.

-I worked in New York in the field of art during the 1980s as an artist, a gallery preparator, as an artist’s assistant, fabricator, at some museums, a film set, and with skills in architectural woodworking.
+I worked in New York in the 1980s—-as an artist, a gallery preparator, as an artist’s assistant, fabricator, at some museums, and with skills in architectural woodworking.
+I built a film set representing an apartment in NYC.

 Master of Fine Arts, Hunter College of the City University of New York, 1983——-Bachelor of Fine Arts, San Jose State University, 1981